-At events we’re organizing in Kenya and the UK, these are among the many issues that are being debated by a wide range of stakeholders.
-We will produce timely information for policy makers, heritage managers and stakeholders (including ordinary citizens), NGOs and lawyers.
+At events we organized in Kenya and the UK, these were among the many issues that were being debated by a wide range of stakeholders.
+We produced information for policy makers, heritage managers and stakeholders (including ordinary citizens), NGOs and lawyers.
 This will have practical uses at a crucial time for Kenya, as constitutional change transforms the country.

 Header image credits, left to right:

 - Rock art at Kwitone Shelter on Mfangano Island, Lake Victoria.
 David Coulson TARA 2008

 - Giriama elders at Akamba Community Peace Museum, Kyanzasu.
 Karega-Munene, 2010

 - Karima Sacred Forest, Othaya.
 Lotte Hughes, 2008